Office of Research & Creative Scholarship

 View the application page on the Rhodes Scholarships website.
 Applicants must include an Institutional Endorsement, which can be completed by the Associate Vice President for the Office of Research and Creative Scholarship, Elizabeth Demski.

-The internal Emerson College deadline was on September 4, 2013.
+The internal Emerson College deadline is on September 5, 2014.
 Please contact Elizabeth Demski for more information.

 More About the Rhodes Scholarships